Permanent Committee on Place Names

 New Zealand and each Australian state and territory – including our Antarctic areas of interest – have a place name registrar, naming board or committee for approving or registering names.
-However it is the Committee for Geographical Names of Australasia (CGNA) that coordinates place-naming activities across Australia and New Zealand.
+However it is the Permanent Committee on Place Names (PCPN) that coordinates place-naming activities across Australia and New Zealand.

 In August 2013 the 2012 National Gazetteer of Australia was released.

-In 2009 CGNA, on behalf of UNGEGN, completed the production of a fully revised regional map and gazetteer of Asia South East, Pacific South West.
+In 2009 PCPN, on behalf of UNGEGN, completed the production of a fully revised regional map and gazetteer of Asia South East, Pacific South West.

 Teachers Lesson Pack

-On a related topic, the CRC-SI Spatial Information Education Portal can be accessed here.
+On a related topic, more information may be accessed through the CRCSI Spatial Information Education Portal .

 Our History and Membership

-CGNA has produced an informative brochure on place naming in Australia and New Zealand.
-Significantly, it outlines the achievements of CGNA in ensuring the integrity of place names.
+PCPN has produced an informative brochure on place naming in Australia and New Zealand.
+Significantly, it outlines the achievements of PCPN in ensuring the integrity of place names.

 Our role is to coordinate and communicate the consistent use of place names to ensure they meet the requirements of the whole community, including government bodies and emergency services; and also indigenous people.